 Inversion recovery sequences

 This flips the Mz through 180° to a negative value.
 As the Mz recovers, at some point it reaches zero before becoming positive again.
 If we apply our 90° RF pulse when the Mz is 0, at time TI (time to inversion), there is no magnetisation to create a Mxy signal.
 We have, in effect, nulled that signal.
+The TI (time from initial inverting 180° pulse to the subsequent 90° pulse) is altered based upon the material that we want to null the signal from.

 Short Tau Inversion Recovery